spike-project/spike/README.md

 To our knowledge, it is the first program freely available allowing the processing, display and analysis of 2D-FT-ICR (Fourier Transform Ion Cyclotron Resonance), as well as Orbitrap time domain data processing.

-It is written in python (currently 3.7 and in python 2.7 up to version 0.99.10).
+It is written in python3 currently developed in python 3.11  (python 2.7 has been tested up to version 0.99.10).
+It is tested in all version from python 3.7 to 3.11.

 It is mostly a library for processing, analysis and display of spectral data-sets.
 The natural interface is either a python program or a `jupyter notebook` as an interactive front-end.